 Our lemonade recipe makes 4 servings and calls for 1 lemon (and a half, just in case).
 If you’re making lemonade for many people, say 12, 5 lemons would be sufficient.

-2. How Much Sugar in Lemonade
+2. How Much Sugar

 In terms of sweeteners, our lemonade recipe uses 3 tablespoons of sugar and 1 tablespoon of honey.
 A little bit of honey gives it a nice color and a depth in flavor.